coleifer/peewee/docs/peewee/api.rst

         Establishes a connection to the database

         .. note::
-            If you initialized with ``threadlocals=True``, then this will store the connection inside a threadlocal, ensuring that connections are not shared across threads.
+            By default, connections will be stored on a threadlocal, ensuring connections are not shared across threads.
+To disable this behavior, initialize the database with ``threadlocals=False``.

     .. py:method:: close()